-Custom print businesses often focus on printing everything including business cards, photos, and even custom T-shirts.
+Custom print businesses often focus on printing everything, including business cards, photos, and even custom T-shirts.

-To start an online custom prints business, choose a niche that will help your business stand out and attract the right target audience.
+To start an online custom prints business, choose a niche to help your business stand out and attract the right target audience.
 Then, focus on producing quality prints of different sizes, materials, and designs.
 You may hire designers online or search for designs in online design communities.
 Then, validate the designs before you begin mass production.
 Finally, set up an online store, and launch the business.

 Here are some real life success stories of starting a custom prints business:

 Zach Katz (from Amsterdam, Netherlands) started Framed Tweets over 5 years ago.

 Hi!
 I’m Zach Katz, and I started Framed Tweets to give people a simple way to beautifully frame their favorite tweets as art, to remember and enjoy forever.

 2. Underground Printing ($36M/year)